jmaczan/bulma-helpers/README.md

 ## Customization

 All modules are toggled on and all variables have some values by default.
-You can customize these values by assigning your values to variables, defined in the library. **All available variables you can find in corresponding files in `variables` directory.**
+You can customize these values by assigning your values to variables, defined in the library. **All available variables you can find in corresponding files in `variables` directory.** Toggling off media queries (variables for this you can find in `sass/helpers/variables/media-queries.sass`, for example `$enable-flex-media-queries`) will decrease size of the library dramatically.

 ### Customizing ranges of generated classes